 - If you miss work for more than twenty-one days in a row, the first seven days of missed work will be paid.

-Can You Get Workers’ Comp Benefits If You Had a Pre-Existing Back Injury?
+Can You Get Workers’ Comp Benefits If You Had a Pre-Existing Back Injury in Georgia?

 The fact is that many people suffer from back injuries prior to their work-related injury.
 For example, they may have injured their back at home or in a car accident and then suffered a similar back injury at work.